nmmsv/cse185-spring18-week4/CSE185_Week4_PartI.md

 **UNIX TIP**: To run your bash scripts as executables, you need to change the access premissions of the file to allow execution.
 To do so, use the following command:

   `chmod +x sample.sh `

+You can now run your script as an executable: `./sample.sh`.
 Alternatively, you can run a non-executable bash script with `bash sample.sh` command.
 </blockquote>